-* Ter Linden Style - As taught by Bapak Guru Besar Rudy Ter Linden
+* Ter Linden Style - As taught to him by Bapak Guru Besar Rudy Ter Linden

-* Pukulan Sera(h,k)- As taught by Bapak Guru Besar Dolf de Vries
+* Pukulan Sera(h,k)- As taught to him by Bapak Guru Besar Dolf de Vries

-* Marksmanship shooting and combat Hand Gun Training- as taught by Ben Rosen, Green Beret Special Operations Tactics and
+* Marksmanship shooting and combat Hand Gun Training- as taught to him by Ben Rosen, Green Beret Special Operations Tactics and

 .......Firerarms expert.Certified by GUNFIGHTERS Ltd. Instructor founder Louis M. Chiodo

 GURU BESAR HANS TEACHES AT TRITON GYM HERMOSA BEACH CA. 310-765-0099 call him for appointment.

 Has been teaching PERMAINAN SERA(K) in Europe, Holland for the past decades.